Visiting the Lincoln Memorial on the National Mall (Photo Guide)

-The Lincoln Memorial is one of DC’s most iconic sights.
+The Lincoln Memorial is one of Washington DC’s most iconic sights.
 The grand columns and massive Abraham Lincoln statue inside are a must stop if you’re visiting Washington DC.
-Located on the west side of the National Mall at the end of the Reflecting Pool the memorial is enjoyable from all angles.
+Located on the west side of the National Mall at the end of the Reflecting Pool the memorial is maintained by the National Park Service and is enjoyable from all angles.

 The main focal point of the Lincoln Memorial is a 175-ton statue of Abraham Lincoln sitting that is 19 feet tall.
 Lincoln sits facing the Washington Monument and Reflecting Pool looking out on the columns of the Memorial.

-From the stairs of the Lincoln Memorial you can see the Washington Monument and Capitol on the far end of the mall.
+From the stairs of the Lincoln Memorial you can see the Washington Monument, Reflecting Pool, and United States Capitol on the far end of the mall.
+You’ll also spot an inscription from Martin Luther King Jr.’s “I Have a Dream” speech on the steps of the Lincoln Memorial heading down to the Reflecting Pool.

-I highly recommend stopping by the Lincoln Memorial for sunrise since you can get a great photo of the Washington Monument from the steps with the reflecting pool.
+I highly recommend stopping by the Lincoln Memorial for sunrise since you can get a great photo of the Washington Monument from the steps with the Reflecting Pool reflecting the sun’s glow.

 How to get to the Lincoln Memorial